-Strangely, I could not find any mention of a homemade red velvet cake recipe while rummaging through Grandma's collection of old fashioned recipe books.
+Strangely, I could not find any mention of an original red velvet cake recipe while rummaging through Grandma's collection of old fashioned recipe books.
 Not a single one!

-I was hoping to include some early recipes in keeping with the historical theme of this site, since only modern cake recipes are found on most food blogs.
+I was hoping to include some early recipes in keeping with the historical theme of this site, since only modern cake recipes are featured on most food blogs.
 But, I came up short.

-However, I did manage to find an old fashioned Philadelphia Red Cake recipe that produces a cake bearing a striking similarity to the famous red velvet cake.
-Could it be the forerunner of today's red velvet cake recipes?
+However, I did manage to find a recipe for an old fashioned Philadelphia Red Cake that produces a chocolate cake bearing a striking similarity to the famous red velvet cake.
+Could it be the forerunner of the original red velvet cake recipe?
 Try it and see.

 The original 1920 recipe is given below followed by my tips for

 The Perry Home Cook Book (1920)

 Dissolve 2 squares of chocolate in 1-1/2 cups boiling water; add 1 teaspoon soda to chocolate.
 Let cool; add to cake batter; lastly, fold in well-beaten whites of 3 eggs.
 Add to it red coloring.
-Flavor with vanilla. —Ida Repstine
+Flavor with vanilla.
+(Bake cake in moderate 350°F oven until it tests done.) —Ida Repstine

 Adaptation © by Don Bell

-The Philadelphia red cake recipe as given above makes a delicious cake, but if you want to adapt it to more closely resemble an old fashioned red velvet cake recipe, here's what you do:
+The Philadelphia red cake recipe as given above makes a delicious cake, but if you want to adapt it to more closely resemble an original red velvet cake recipe, here's what you do:

 Just reduce the water called for to 1/2 cup and increase the sour milk or buttermilk to 1 cup, to make a richer batter; and add 1 teaspoon white vinegar and 1 teaspoon salt to the list of ingredients.

 Below are some tips that will help you to create a contemporary red velvet cake.

 Mom's Recipe Scrapbooks (c.
 1920s)